 From Manizales, you need to connect to Rio Sucio, then onto Jerico (ideally) or Andes (then you would need to take a Chiva to Jerico).

-Things are changing in Jerico, with the planned completion of a highway (in 2020) that will cut the travel time from Medellín to just two hours.
-So, the time to visit is now, to enjoy this best-kept secret of Antioquia.
+Things are changing in Jerico with the planned completion of a highway (in 2020) that will cut the travel time from Medellín to just two hours.
+So, the time to visit is now, to enjoy this best-kept secret Jericó Antioquia.

 Have you stayed in Jerico Colombia or visited other historic towns?
-We’d like to know your tips.
+We’d like to know your tips and where you like to go.

 Dorene is a marketing consultant and freelance writer.
 She quit her 20-year career in marketing to redesign her career and lifestyle on her own terms by living location independent.
 Now with her husband Troy, she helps people who want to redefine their midlife and make conscious changes at TravelLifeX.
 She also trains & coaches travel and hospitality clients to improve their marketing at TravelLifeMedia.com